People v. Goetz: Legal background: Self defense

-Prior to 1961, New York's penal code required defendants asserting self defense to show that there was a "reasonable ground to apprehend a design on the part of the person slain to commit a felony, or to do some great personal injury to the slayer, and there [was] imminent danger of such design being accomplished."
-New York's courts interpreted that statute as requiring objective reasonableness.

 In 1961, the New York legislature updated its penal code.
 The update was spurred in part by the American Law Institute's release of the Model Penal Code—a document meant to inspire changes to state penal codes.
 As to defendants accused of intentional or attempted murder, the Model Penal Code suggested that an actor should only need to show that he "believe[d] that [the use of deadly force] was necessary" to avoid death or serious bodily injury—a wholly subjective test.
 New York's updated self-defense statute borrowed significantly from the Model Penal Code, but the word "reasonably" was inserted before "believe".
 That is, a jury was required to find that the actor "reasonably believe[d]" his or her use of force was necessary to protect the actor from death, serious injury, or specified crimes.

-In response to the 1961 updates, a split emerged among New York's lower courts: some of those courts began interpreting the justification statute as being consistent with the Model Penal Code—requiring only a subjective belief.
+Previously, New York courts had interpreted their penal code as requiring a defendant asserting self defense to show that his or her actions were objectively reasonable.
+But, in response to the 1961 update, a split emerged among New York's lower courts: some of those courts began interpreting the justification statute as being consistent with the Model Penal Code—requiring only a subjective belief.
 Judge Crane adopted that logic in his decision, and an appellate division affirmed his dismissal.